Reviewed by Veena Angle, MBBS, MD and Physician Ng Qing Xiang

 Relieving Period Pain with Western Medicine

 For mild period pain, you can take over-the-counter medications like ibuprofen or aspirin.
 However, these painkillers are not suitable for those with stomach, kidney, or liver diseases.
+It is important to see a doctor if you are experiencing cramping pain.
 Healthcare professionals may prescribe naproxen or codeine if mild painkillers don’t help.
 If you are not trying to get pregnant, doctors may recommend birth control hormones to reduce menstrual pain and lighten bleeding.

 Medications aside, regular exercise, using a heat pad, warm baths, massages, and relaxation activities can help relieve period pain.
 In addition, you can also try dietary supplements, such as magnesium, vitamin B, Omega-3 fatty acids, Vitamin D and Vitamin E, and flavonoids.